-The Scholarship of Teaching and Learning (SOTL) movement aims to enhance the value of teaching in the academy by focusing on the role of serious, scholarly inquiry in developing best practices in higher education.
-This seminar will bring together faculty and lecturers who are interested in exploring student learning in their classes through a SOTL project.
+The Scholarship of Teaching and Learning (SoTL) movement aims to enhance the value of teaching in higher education by focusing on the role of rigorous, scholarly inquiry in developing best practice.
+This seminar, facilitated by Cam McComb (School of Art and Design) and Cynthia Macknish (Department of World Languages), will bring together for three semesters faculty and lecturers who are interested in exploring student learning in their classes through a SoTL project.
 Participants will work in a seminar format to develop a research question about student learning in their classes, gather data to address this question, and go public with the results of their inquiry in presentations and/or publications.
 This seminar is ideal for any instructor who wishes to enhance their teaching and to maximize student learning.

 This seminar will give faculty members the tools to develop and implement their own Scholarship of Teaching and Learning projects.
-Faculty will spend the fall term engaged in seminar-style discussions of the SOTL literature and about how their own work may fit into this area.
-They will work with each other in a supportive learning community to design a SOTL project to be implemented in a winter 2022 course.
+Faculty will spend the Winter 2023 term engaged in seminar-style discussions of the SoTL literature and about how their own work may fit into this area.
+They will work with each other in a supportive learning community to design a SoTL project to be implemented in a Fall 2023 course.
 As examples (meant to illustrate rather than limit), projects might focus on: